Losing hope of finding kids in plane crash, Indigenous searchers turned to a ritual: ayahuasca

 “We moved on, to a second phase,” 1st Vice Sgt.
 Juan Carlos Rojas Sisa said.
 “We went from the stealth part to the noise part so that they could hear us.”

 They yelled Lesly’s name and played a recorded message from the children’s maternal grandmother asking them in Spanish and the language of the Huitoto people to stay in place.
 Helicopters dropped boxes with food and leaflets with messages.
-The armed forces also brought it trained dogs, including a Belgian Shepherd named Wilson that did not return to its handler and is missing.
+The armed forces also brought its trained dogs, including a Belgian Shepherd named Wilson that did not return to its handler and is missing.

 On the ground, nearly 120 members of the military and more than 70 Indigenous people were searching for the children, day and night.
 They left whistles for the children to use if they found them, and marked about 6.8 miles (11 kilometers) with crime scene-like tape, hoping the children would take the markings as a sign to stay put.